dcrommie/walbrook/education/understanding-commodities.md

 ### Market Expectation

-Suitable for expectations of rising or falling market conditions, depending on the commodity type.
+Suitable for expectations of rising, flat or falling market conditions, depending on the commodity type and strategy employed.

-Copper has a strong correlation with economic growth and positive share market performance.

-At the same time, investors may invest in gold as a hedge against adverse shocks to the economy.
+For example, copper has a strong correlation with economic growth and positive equity market performance, while gold tends to act as a hedge against adverse shocks to the economy.

 ### Maximum Gain